-* Note: For the 2013-14 academic year, the Be Home at UMF offer was only available for students who graduated in June 2013 from Mt.
-Blue High School.
-However, due to the success of the program, the University expanded Be Home at UMF for 2014-15 and is offering it to entering new first-year students who are graduating in 2014 (and after) from other high schools in Franklin County.
+* Note: Due to the success of the program, the University expanded Be Home at UMF for 2014-15 and is offering it to entering new first-year students who are graduating in 2014 (and after) from all high schools in Franklin County, Maine!

 Live on campus and make a fresh new start.
 Become whoever you want to be.

 Living in our residence halls gives you the opportunity to meet new people from all over.
 It’s so different from high school where you’ve known everyone since kindergarten.

 Each residence hall (and floor) hosts regular fun functions: cookouts, movie nights at Narrow Gauge Cinema, yoga classes, intramural teams, special off-campus excursions, and more.
 You’ll become part of a whole new crowd.

 And because you’re from the area, other UMF students may ask you for your Franklin County insider knowledge and advice.
 The best kept secret hiking trails, the best night to go to the movies, who’s got the best pizza, the best days to hit the Farmington Fair, the quickest way to Saddleback and Sugarloaf, and more.

 Free on-campus housing your first year.* Have a real going-away-to-college experience right here at UMF.

 You don’t have to go away to be away.
 And you don’t have to commute from your parents’ home.
 You can live on campus at UMF.

 For Franklin County high school grads, UMF offers a rich academic and social lifestyle … that just happens to be sort of close to home.
 There’s a lot more going on here than you may realize.